Stereo and 5.0 surround mixing of music

 Basically all genres of music are welcome, but of course I have my preferences and specialties + I take the liberty to choose what work I agree to do.

-More information on this can be found on the page
+More information on this can be found in the answer to question 4 on the page

 Privacy notification and cookie policy